OpenNebula/website/content/quick_start/try_opennebula/run_kubernetes_clusters_on_opennebula/running_kubernetes_clusters.md

 Click **Finish**.
 Sunstone will display the appliance template and download the appliance in the background.
 Wait for the appliance **State** to switch from **LOCKED** to **READY**.
 The appliance comprises a 25GB download, so this may take several minutes.

 ## Step 2.
-Instantiate a Private Network on the Edge Cluster
+Instantiate a Private Network on the Cloud Cluster

-During [Provisioning an Edge Cluster]({{% relref "provision_cloud_cluster#first-edge-cluster" %}}), OpenNebula automatically created a network template for the Edge Cluster.
-In this step we will instantiate it and assign a range of IPs to it.
+In this step we will instantiate the private network on the Cloud Cluster, it and assign a range of IPs to it.

 In Sunstone, open the left-hand pane, then select **Network** -> **Network Templates**.